hetalang/HetaSimulator.jl/docs/src/tutorial/sim.md

                                                     307 rows omitted
 ```

-As in plot method the observables can be selected by the optional `vars` argument.
+As in `plot` method one can select what observables to put into the `DataFrame` by the optional `vars` argument.

 ```julia
 # for C1, C2
 res_df = DataFrame(res1, vars = [:C1, :C2])
 ```

-To save the table into a file the CSV file format can be used.
+To save the table the CSV format can be used.

 ```julia
 using CSV